graspit-simulator/graspit/INSTALL.MinGW.md

 cd build
 cmake -G "MinGW Makefiles" ..
 ```

-*Hint:* Pass -DCMAKE_PREFIX_PATH with a custom install directory for any dependencies installed in custom paths.

 *Note about the error with sh.exe*
 This error will go away after re-running cmake.